-Neutral Grip Pull-Ups – Most Important Muscles Worked and Benefits
+Neutral Grip Pull-Ups – Introduction

 Instead, all you need is somewhere suitable to hang from, such as a tree branch, a joist in your garage, or a doorway pull-up bar.

 Because of your hand position, doing chin-ups results in extension of the shoulder joint, meaning your upper arm is pulled down and back close to the side of your body.

 Because of this, for many exercisers, it’s the best of the three pull-up variations.

 Neutral Grip Pull Up Muscles Worked

 Ask a personal trainer what muscles chin-ups and pull-ups work, and they’ll probably tell you that they are both back and biceps exercises.

 The lats are the prime mover agonist, and the teres major is a synergist.

-Biceps brachii – more commonly known as the biceps, this is the muscle on the front of your upper arm.
+More commonly known as the biceps, this is the muscle on the front of your upper arm.

 The neutral or palms-facing grip puts this forearm/elbow muscle in a dominant position, which is why most people find this hand position easier than overhand pull-ups.

 Without this muscle, your shoulders would rise and hit you in the ears!

-These muscles give your arms a more stable platform from which to work and also protects your shoulder joint from unnecessary wear and tear.
+These muscles give your arms a more stable platform to work and protect your shoulder joint from unnecessary wear and tear.

-Rotator cuff – this is the collective name for the muscles that stabilize and control your shoulder joint.
+The rotator cuff is the collective name for the various muscles that stabilize and control your shoulder joint.